NotAnyMike/mikew/README.md

 This is the repo where I will be developing the new design of MikeW.io

+## Useful commands

+* Make sure you are logged in into the correct account with `gcloud config configurations activate <name>`, to know which configs are use `gcloud config configurations list`

 ## About DB

 * The app is connecting directly to google cloud SQL (even in localhost if `DEBUG` is `False` due to some error with permisions with the cloud_sql_proxy file)